Showing posts with label GW690II. Show all posts

 Boathouse, Oakland Bay Marine

 This was a rather frustrating visit because I could not reach the industrial waterfront.
-And the June sky was brilliantly clear but featureless (boring).
+And the June sky was brilliantly clear and featureless (boring).
 But Shelton will be worth further exploring.
 Not far away, the High Steel Bridge over the south fork of the Skokomish River will be worth a visit.

-Dear readers, you know where this is going.
+Dear Readers, you know where this is going.
 What do you do after a few hours exploring and photographing?
-Well, that's obvious, go to the Cabin Tavern to eat Fish 'n Chips and drink cider.
+Well, that's obvious, go to the Cabin Tavern to eat Fish 'n Chips and drink cidah (that is New England tawk).

 Post-photography health food at the Cabin Tavern, Shelton